What is a Soft Credit Check?

 • Some details of your financial history

-Unlike a hard search, a soft check won’t show your full credit history.
-This limits what companies can see while still giving enough info for early decisions.
+Unlike a hard search, a soft check will not show your full credit history.
+This protects your privacy while helping lenders assess eligibility.

 How Does A Soft Credit Check Work?

-Soft searches usually use an automated checking system.
-The system gets limited info from credit reference agencies like Experian, Equifax, and TransUnion.
-Since it’s a “soft” inquiry, it won’t hurt your credit score.
+Soft searches often use an automated system.
+The system gets limited data from credit reference agencies.
+These include Experian, Equifax, and TransUnion.

 The process works like this:

-3. The credit agency gives some info about your money history
+• The credit reference agency gives some data about your money history

 Soft Credit Check vs Hard Credit Check

-Knowing the difference between soft and hard credit checks is key:
+Knowing the difference between soft and hard checks is key.
+Here is how they compare:

 Soft Credit CheckHard Credit Check

-Doesn’t affect your credit scoreCan lower your credit score for a while
+Does not affect your credit scoreCan lower your credit score for a short period

-Only you can see it on your reportAll lenders can see it on your report
+Only you can see it on your credit reportAll lenders can see it on your credit report

 Used for pre-approval or quotesUsed for final loan approval